-With the Michelin Inspectors on the road throughout the year, they eat a vast array of dishes from all cuisine types and restaurant styles.
-Each month we ask our Inspectors to choose a stand-out dish from the past month's restaurant visits.
+With the MICHELIN Guide Inspectors on the road throughout the year, they eat a vast array of dishes from all cuisine types and restaurant styles.
+Each month we ask our Inspectors to choose a stand-out dish of the month from their recent restaurant visits.
 This could be the most creative dish they ate, something that hit the right note at just the right time or simply the one that stuck in their memory for the longest.

 October 2024